dveleztx/Baseline-FastAPI-Stack-in-Minikube/README.md

 **NOTE**: When launching the dashboard, it will run in the foreground.
 To break out of the dashboard, hit CTRL+c.

+You can also run it in the background: `minikube dashboard &`

 2. Create your `secrets.yml` file in the [kubernetes](./kubernetes) directory.
-There is a template that you can copy to get the right formatting.
+There is a template that you can copy to get the right formatting: `secrets-template.yml`.
 Each field that has a "secret", needs to be hashed against the base64 encoder.
 When hashed, it just needs to be entered in the appropriate field.
 Example below.

 ```
 echo -n "username" | base64